-Peter Walker Kaplan is the Strategy Director at Helena.
+Peter Walker Kaplan is a Strategy Director at Helena.

 He brings to Helena an impassioned record for building solutions to problems that indiscriminately affect global communities.
 As a Program Manager at the Aspen Institute, he conducted research on foreign policy and artificial intelligence, and co-produced the Aspen Ideas Festival.
 Additional projects that Peter managed at the Institute partnered with IBM, The Atlantic, Bloomberg, the city of Abu Dhabi, Blackstone, and the State Department’s Partners for a New Beginning (PNB) under the leadership of Walter Isaacson and Secretary Madeleine Albright.
 Peter began his career in Washington D.C. as a Brent Scowcroft Award Fellow at the Aspen Strategy Group under the leadership of General Brent Scowcroft, Dr. Joseph Nye, and Ambassador Nick Burns.